Get your coin. Make rent.

 Runtime

-4. Using Your Coin
+4. The Coin Mechanics

 Answering Your Classic Question

 Each roommate has a Classic Question, located at the bottom of their card.
 This question captures two sides of the character’s personality, which together create an eternal back-and-forth tension in how they handle things.
-Finding out today’s answer to a character’s classic question is what makes them interesting to watch in any given episode; returning to ask the same question again next week is what gives their character a sense of balance and continuity.
+Finding out today’s answer to a character’s Classic Question is what makes them interesting to watch in any given episode; returning to ask the same question again next week is what gives their character a sense of balance and continuity.

 Once Quick Scenes are underway, you can answer your character’s Classic Question at any time, by demonstrating which of the two sides of their personality is going to shine through in this episode.
 You can announce this if it feels right to do so, by saying something like, “Alright, I think it’s clear that my character is more Sucker than Sweetheart in today’s episode.”